Jobs for the healthy, wealthy and wise

 If the staff at your local gym know you by name, and you’re guilty of regularly (and shamelessly) declaring that your ‘body is a temple’, then it might just be time to join the ranks of the fast-growing army of fitness professionals.

-Break a mental sweat with a Diploma of Management (Fitness) or the comprehensive Fitness Package (Certificate III + IV).
+Break a mental sweat with a Diploma of Sport and Recreation Management or the comprehensive Certificate IV in Fitness & Statement of Attainment in Fitness.